She Says, Her Story: Notes on the Female Gaze

 Woman then stands in patriarchal culture as a signifier for the male other, bound by a symbolic order in which man can live out his fantasies and obsessions through linguistic command by imposing them on the silent image of woman still tied to her place as bearer, not maker, of meaning.
 (Visual Pleasure and Narrative Cinema, 1975)

-These perspectives are informed by Sigmund Freud’s notion of scopophilia (the pleasure in looking), Lacques Lacan’s concept of the “mirror stage” (when one’s reflection becomes a substitute, or “misrecognition,” of the other), and the French concept of the “flâneur,” which places the male subject in the position of the all-seeing eye, yet remaining invisible: “The spectator is a prince who everywhere rejoices in his incognito” (Charles Baudelaire, “The Painter of Modern Life,” 1863).
+These perspectives are informed by Sigmund Freud’s notion of scopophilia (the pleasure in looking), Jacques Lacan’s concept of the “mirror stage” (when one’s reflection becomes a substitute, or “misrecognition,” of the other), and the French concept of the “flâneur,” which places the male subject in the position of the all-seeing eye, yet remaining invisible: “The spectator is a prince who everywhere rejoices in his incognito” (Charles Baudelaire, “The Painter of Modern Life,” 1863).
 In summary, patriarchy establishes the male gaze as a normative way of seeing the world, grounded in a symbolic universe that objectifies women, while marginalizing female voices.

 Trinh T. Minh-Ha offers a similar critique of this tradition in the context of Asian women and the binary trap that binds them: